heathermiller/dist-prog-book/README.md

 Articles are in Markdown with straightforward YAML frontmatter.

-You can include code, math (Latex syntax), figures, blockquotes, side notes, etc. To see everything you can do, I've prepared an example article.
+You can include code, math (Latex syntax), figures, blockquotes, side notes, etc. You can also use regular bibtex to make a bibliography.
+To see everything you can do, I've prepared an example article.

 - [Live example article](http://dist-prog-book.com/example.html)
 - [Corresponding example page markdown](https://raw.githubusercontent.com/heathermiller/dist-prog-book/master/example.md)